pmichaillat/pmichaillat.github.io/content/courses/w.md

 + [Michaillat and Saez (2022, sections 1–4)](/7.pdf) – These sections develop the dynamic slackish model and perform various comparative statics.
 + [Michaillat and Saez (2024)](/15.pdf) – This paper develops a business-cycle model with divine coincidence: inflation is on target when unemployment is efficient.
 The model uses the structure of the dynamic slackish model and generates price dynamics by introducing price competition through directed search.
 To ensure that unemployment fluctuates, the model introduces price rigidity through quadratic price-adjustment costs.

+###### Additional readings

 + [Ball, Leigh, and Loungani (2017)](https://doi.org/10.1111/jmcb.12420) – This paper documents the prevalence of Okun's law—the negative correlation between output and unemployment rate—in the United States since 1948.
 Okun's law implies that output and market tightness are negatively correlated over the business cycle, which in turn implies that aggregate demand shocks are the main source of cyclical fluctuations.

-###### Additional readings
++ [Basu, Fernald, and Kimball (2006)](https://doi.org/10.1257/aer.96.5.1418) – This paper shows that in the United States, employment falls when technology improves.
+The same occurs in the dynamic slackish model.
++ [Benigno and Eggertsson (2023)](https://doi.org/10.3386/w31197) – This paper provides evidence that the divine coincidence holds in the United States in recent decades: inflation is above target whenever the labor market is inefficiently tight.
+It also documents a kink in the Phillips curve at the point of divine coincidence: the Phillips curve is much steeper when the economy is hot than when it is cold.
 + [Michaillat and Saez (2021)](/11.pdf) – The dynamic slackish model assumes that wealth enters people's utility function.
 This paper exports this assumption to the New Keynesian model and shows that it is also helpful there.
-Indeed, the assumption resolves all the anomalies of the New Keynesian model at the zero lower bound: there is no collapse of output and inflation, and the effects of government spending and forward guidance are bounded and reasonable.
+Indeed, the assumption resolves all the anomalies of the New Keynesian model at the zero lower bound.
-+ [Basu, Fernald, and Kimball (2006)](https://doi.org/10.1257/aer.96.5.1418) – This paper shows that in the United States, employment falls when technology improves.
-The same occurs in the dynamic slackish model.
-+ [Blanchard and Gali (2007)](https://doi.org/10.1111/j.1538-4616.2007.00015.x) – This paper introduces the concept of divine coincidence and examines when it might and might not hold.

 ---